Admissions Process

 For purposes of refunding tuition, the following schedule applies for students withdrawing during the first semester:

-3. Students withdrawing after September 22 but before October 20 will be refunded 25% of the tuition paid for the first semester, 100% of the tuition paid for the second semester, less a $200.00 administrative fee.
+- Students withdrawing after September 19 but on or before October 24 will be refunded 25% of the tuition paid for the first semester, 100% of the tuition paid for the second semester, less a $200.00 administrative fee.

 The second semester tuition refund policy is as follows: